oliviasylee/text-editor/README.md

 ## Description
 ![logo](./client/dist/assets/icons/icon_256x256.png) <br>

-Write Now! is a text editor that runs on the browser.
+Write Now! is a Progressive Web App (PWA) that runs on the browser.
 It allows users to create notes or code snippets and retrieve them when the application is reopened.
-By clicking the "Install" button, this text editor can be installed on the desktop and used as if it were a native application.
-The application also works offline, allowing users to continue using it even when they don't have an internet connection.
+By clicking the "Install" button, the application can be installed on a PC or mobile device and used as if it were a native application.
+The application is implemented a PWA using technologies such as Service Worker, Manifest, Cache API, and IndexedDB, which also allow the application to work offline.
+In addition, the app provides features such as Add to Home Screen, making it easy to access and use.
 ## Table of Contents
 - [Installation](#Installation)
 - [Usage](#Usage)